52 Types of Beetles in Washington State

 12. Mealybug Destroyer

-The black mealybug destroyer is a type of beetle that feeds on every life stage of mealybugs, a sap-sucking pest.
+The black mealybug destroyer is a beetle that feeds on every life stage of mealybugs, a sap-sucking pest.

 The tiny brown beetles are about 1/4 inch long.
-And a beetle will lay between 30 and 50 eggs during its lifetime, which lasts up to one year.
+A beetle will lay between 30 and 50 eggs during its lifetime, which lasts up to one year.

 Not only does it eat other insects, but it’s also an egg cannibal.
-If there aren’t enough mealybugs available for everyone to eat, some beetles will eat their own eggs!
+If there aren’t enough mealybugs for everyone, some beetles will eat their own eggs!
 Undoubtedly, they are very voracious eaters on the roll of the various types of beetles in Washington.

 Note: Black mealybug destroyers don’t usually overwinter in colder climates; they need temperatures above 50 degrees F.